Australia AFS License (Australian Financial Services) in 2026

 Step 3: Determine the appropriate AFS license scope

-- Before making the application, we will help businesses to establish the scope of the Australian Financial Services (AFS) License.
+- Before making the application, we will help businesses to establish the scope of the Australian financial service (AFS) License.

 - Some of the factors that businesses must consider include: